goliatone/menagerie/docs/DOCUMENTATION.md

 Checking out a device means that we are removing the device from the pool of available devices.
 You would do this after provisioning a device to a Deployment and once it's actually deployed in the field.

 Checking in a device means that you are adding a device back to the pool of available devices, it will be available by default however the device might be broken so you might want to check it in with a state of `broken`.

+## Entities

+Entities have an universally unique identifier UUID.
+Menagerie creates a QR code for Devices and Locations upon record creation.

+The main entities in Menagerie are:

+* Device
+* DeviceType
+* Location
+* Deployment

+### Device

+A Device represents any instance of a device that you want to track using Menagerie.
+It could be an instance of a iBeacon.

+Device entities have the following attributes:

+* UUID
+* Name
+* Description
+* Device ID
+* Asset Tag
+* Status
+* Type
+* Location
+* Metadata

+### Device Type
+A device type represents a type or class of device you want to track in Menagerie, like an iBeacon or Raspberry Pi.

+Device Type entities have the following attributes:

+* Name
+* Description
+* Label
+* Manufacturer
+* Model
+* Metadata

+The metadata attribute stores any JSON data we want.
+Note it should be valid JSON.

+### Location
+A Location is any physical space in which we want to deploy or store devices.

+Location entities have the following attributes:

+* UUID
+* Name
+* Description
+* Location Type
+* Parent Location
+* Floor plan

+Locations have a _weight_ index property which more or less maps to:
+* `100` -> Building
+* `200` -> Floor
+* `300` -> Area/Space
+* `400` -> Room

+### Deployment
+A deployment is a group of devices in a location for a period of time.

 ### Device status
 A device can be in on of 5 different status: